-So your sales content gets less views than The Adventures of Pluto Nash.
-What do you do?
+So back to reality: Your sales content gets less views than The Adventures of Pluto Nash.
+What’s a content marketer to do?

 - Scout around for your next installment of Sales & Content: Missing Intent.
 (Canvass the sales floor for clues; question potential witnesses to actual content usage.)

 These courses of action may get you through the day, but they won’t help you avoid a #SalesContentFail.
-Actually, the best way to do that is pretty simple: Sell the sellers on the content they actually need.
+Actually, one of the best ways to do that is pretty simple: Sell the sellers on the content they actually need.

 What I’m talking about is not exactly content selling, but it’s related.
 Yes, I’m a strong believer in partnering with sales all the way through the customer lifecycle – and creating and distributing content to support that relationship.
-And marketers absolutely should be focused on using content to generate leads, nurture relationships and close deals.
-But we must do some groundwork first.
+And yes, content marketers should be focused on using content to generate qualified leads, nurture valuable relationships, and close profitable deals.
+But we need to lay a little groundwork first.

 - Easy to find